lrmantovani10/A-Maiz-ing-Fall/README.md

 # A-Maiz-ing-Fall
-Arcade Style Python Game for the Uncommon Hacks 2021 hackathon.
+Arcade Style Python Game developed by Lucas Mantovani and Avery Zhou in one weekend.

 Programmed by: